One Piece (1999 TV series): Awards and accolades

 The first opening of the One Piece anime television series, "We Are!", won the Animation Kobe Theme Song Award of the year 2000.
-In February 2001, One Piece placed 9th among anime television series in Japan.
-In 2001, the readers of Animage, a popular Japanese anime magazine, voted the anime television series in 5th place of The Readers' Picks for the Anime that should be remembered in the 21st Century.
-In June 2002, Animage readers voted One Piece to be the 16th best new anime of the year 2001, and gave it another 16th place in 2004 in the category Favorite Anime Series.
-In a 2005 web poll by Japanese television network TV Asahi One Piece was voted 6th most popular animated TV series.
-Before the poll, Asahi TV broadcast another list based on a nationwide survey in which One Piece placed 4th among teenagers.
-In 2006, it was elected 32nd of the Top 100 Japanese anime by TV Asahi and 21st by its viewers.
+In February 2001, One Piece placed ninth among anime television series in Japan.
+In 2001, the readers of Animage, a popular Japanese anime magazine, voted the anime television series in fifth place of The Readers' Picks for the Anime that should be remembered in the 21st century.
+In June 2002, Animage readers voted One Piece to be the sixteenth best new anime of 2001 and voted it sixteenth place in 2004 in the category Favorite Anime Series.
+In a 2005 web poll by Japanese television network TV Asahi, One Piece was voted sixth most popular animated TV series.
+Before the poll, TV Asahi broadcast another list based on a nationwide survey in which One Piece placed fourth among teenagers.
+In 2006, the series was elected 32nd of the Top 100 Japanese anime by TV Asahi and 21st by its viewers.
 Funimation's first DVD release of the series "One Piece: Season 1 First Voyage" was nominated for the Fifth Annual TV DVD Awards.

+One Piece was nominated for Best Continuing Series at the 3rd Crunchyroll Anime Awards in 2019; it went on to win in the same category at the seventh edition in 2023; and in eighth edition in 2024, with Monkey D. Luffy also received the award for Best Main Character.
+It was nominated for Best Action and two voice acting categories in the same year.
+Daniel Schlauch won Best Voice Artist Performance (German) for his work as Monkey D. Luffy, while the anime was nominated for Best Continuing Series, Best Director (Fan Letter by Megumi Ishitani), and Best Opening Sequence ("Uuuuus!" by Hiroshi Kitadani) at the ninth edition in 2025.
+The series won the fan-voted "Most IcoNYC Anime of All Time" award during the launch of Anime NYC's The Anime & Manga International Awards in August 2025.